devanfarrell/redux-dogma/README.md

 ![npm](https://img.shields.io/npm/dm/redux-dogma?style=flat-square)

-`npm install @reduxjs/toolkit`
+`npm install redux-dogma`

 ## Purpose

 The **redux-dogma** project is a redux abstraction for rapid prototypes with two goals in mind.
 The first goal is to ditch the `switch`.
 Standard redux code makes following actions through code difficult.
 This is, in part, because reducers have to be mentally mapped to actions rather than being colocated.
 The second goal was to remove as much boilerplate as possible.

 This package is not a one size fits all solution to redux development.
-It comes built in with [redux-dogma](https://www.npmjs.com/package/redux-saga) which is overkill for most applications.
-This may become optional in the future.
+It comes built in with [redux-saga](https://www.npmjs.com/package/redux-saga) which is overkill for most applications.

 ## API Documentation